Posted on Oct 28, 2013, By Jeffrey Stouffer

 R&R: In every industry there’s a concern that the market gets over-saturated, that too many start-ups dilute the product.
 How does that affect the bio-recovery industry?

 KB: Like other industries, we will always have new vendors jockeying for position within each geographic market.
 If they do their homework and find that there is an unmet demand for their services and they can out-market their competition, they will be rewarded with work.
-Those already in business who don’t recognize the need to constantly market, provide excellent service, and establish solid relationships with their clients will always leave room for the competition to “eat their lunch.”
-If we look strictly at the crime and trauma scene cleanup market, there are areas that are reaching saturation, such as Florida, Atlanta, central and southern California, Phoenix, Philadelphia, New Jersey, Ohio and Houston/Dallas.
+Those already in the business who don’t recognize the need to constantly market, provide excellent service, and establish solid relationships with their clients will always leave room for the competition to “eat their lunch.”
+If we look strictly at the crime and trauma scene cleanup market, there are areas that are reaching saturation, such as Florida, Atlanta, central and southern California, Phoenix, Philadelphia, New Jersey, Ohio, and Houston/Dallas.
 Most other areas are still seeing growth potential.
 Instructors like myself are taking heat from existing companies that feel we are helping to take away their livelihood by teaching their competition.
 What is amazing is that these complainers are the same companies who previously came to us for training so they could compete for a market share.

 What many business-savvy owners are realizing is that they can add services such as hoarder home cleanup and environmental infection control to their menu in order to increase revenue and make their company more competitive.
 There will always be competition, we all just need to stay one step ahead.
 Getting more training in unique and growing markets will certainly help.
 Eventually, like all industries, ours will stabilize with the strongest companies surviving.
 For now though, there is still plenty of room for those willing to be innovative, aggressive, and well-trained.